corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/get-started/tutorials/supplementary-tutorials/tutorial-integration-testing.md

 As a next step, you might like to try setting up a test where Bob sends this cash back to Alice.

+## Testing Corda 4.11 to 4.12 migration

+To create a transaction that is backward compatible with Corda 4.11 nodes requires attaching both the 4.11 and 4.12 contract JARs.
+Since a state can only have one attachment constraint, you cannot use hash constraints because they can only match one of the contracts.
+Therefore, backward-compatible transactions must use signature constraints, where both contract JARs are signed by a common signer.
+This ensures that the same signature constraint satisfies both the legacy and current transaction components.

+The problem comes during development and testing.
+The signing of the CorDapp may be not be possible during development but just before a release, for example, because the signing process uses a HSM.
+Therefore, you must be able to test that your Corda 4.11 to 4.12 migration works.
+You can do it using the node driver.

+To do this, you can sign `TestCordapps` with the introduction of a `TestCordapp.asSigned()` method that creates a copy of the JAR and signs it with the dev key.

+The node driver also adds support for the new `legacy-contracts` directory.
+This is done with a new `NodeParameters` property, `val legacyContracts: Collection<TestCordapp> = emptySet()`.

+`TestCordapp` discovery had also been improved: the current method `TestCordapp.findCordapp` takes a package name and scans the current classpath to find the single JAR containing that given package.
+This does not work here as both the 4.11 and 4.12 CorDapps have the same package namespace.
+This has been solved via a new way to reference CorDapps for the node driver: `TestCodapp.of(URI)`.

 ## Summary

 That’s it!
 You saw how to start up several corda nodes locally, how to connect to them, and how to test some simple invariants